bombasticSlacks/Aspirant/Game/Attacks.md

 * Deduct incoming damage from your [Armour Integrity](Armour#Armour%20Integrity).
 * Any remaining damage is converted to an [Injury](Injury).

-> Example if your character takes 3 damage from a piercing attack while wearing armour weak to piercing with 2 [Armour Integrity](Armour#Armour%20Integrity).
-Your character's Armour Integrity is reduced to 0, with 2 damage still left unabsorbed you take a [Severe Injury](Injury#Severe%20Injury).
+> Example, if your character takes 3 damage from a piercing attack while wearing armour weak to piercing with 2 [Armour Integrity](Armour#Armour%20Integrity).
+Your character's Armour Integrity is reduced to 0, with 2 damage still left unaccounted for you take a [Severe Injury](Injury#Severe%20Injury).